simlu/xmonad/README.md

 > [Reference](http://askubuntu.com/questions/142061/can-i-completely-remove-gnome-and-leave-xmonad)

 ## a) Install MinimalCD version of Ubuntu
-Find the latest [MinimalCD](https://help.ubuntu.com/community/Installation/MinimalCD) version for the Ubuntu you want to use, download and install with VMWare.
+Find the latest [MinimalCD](https://help.ubuntu.com/community/Installation/MinimalCD) version for the Ubuntu you want to use, download and install with VMware.

 Important: Ensure you allocate enough virtual machine memory, so that a decent amount of swap space is allocated.